-To select an optional feature:
+To select and activate an option:

 1. From any page, press MENU.
-An options menu shows a list of optional features specific to that page.
+An options menu shows a list of optional features to that page.

 - 2. Use the ROCKER to move the highlight up, down, right, or left on the menu to the option you want to select. - Press ENTER to select the feature.
 Another window with more options might appear.
 If so, select an option and press ENTER again.